Responding to Academic Dishonesty:

 Before any formal action is taken, an accusation of academic dishonesty requires a fact-finding discussion between you and the accused student.
 The meeting should be prompt, private and informal.
+All measures should be taken to have this meeting in person, face-to-face with the student suspected of being dishonest.
 Although there is no prescribed procedure for your discussion with the student, at some point the student should be given an opportunity to respond.
 Depending upon the situation and your level of comfort, you may wish to have another official departmental representative present to later corroborate any exchange of information.
-If you conclude that the student is innocent, this meeting should end the matter.
+If you conclude that the student is not responsible for the suspected violation, this meeting should end the matter.
 Teaching assistants are encouraged to discuss the situation with the instructor in charge of the course before attempting to deal with the issue.

 The appropriate standard of proof is based upon a preponderance of the evidence.
-In other words, does the evidence cause one to believe that it is more likely than not that the student committed academic dishonesty?
-If you conclude that the student is guilty, you may resolve the matter with the student through punitive grading.
+In other words, does the information cause one to believe that it is more likely than not that the student committed academic dishonesty?
+If you conclude that the student is responsible for the suspected violation, you may resolve the matter with the student through punitive grading.
 Examples of punitive grading are:

-- giving a lower or failing grade on the assignment,
+- giving a lower or failing grade on the assignment/exam,

 - having the student repeat the assignment and perhaps some additional assignment, or

 - assessing a lower or failing grade for the course (even if a failing grade will be assigned, the student may continue to attend class).